 Royal Schiphol Group has taken a big step towards a circular business.
 By compensating the waste that their mobile phones will eventually cause, they have made their phone usage more circular and sustainable.
 In addition, their old and used phones will get a responsible new life in an emerging market.

 Schiphol has the ambition to become the most sustainable airport in the world by breaking the linear chain of raw materials.
 Its goal is to be a zero-waste airport in the future.
 For example, the airport has already implemented circular lighting and circular, bio-based seating.
 However, Schiphol is a very technical company as well and circular IT remained a challenge.
 Most Schiphol employees use a business phone and they are crucial in fulfilling their daily jobs.

 We are aiming to be waste-free by 2030.
 Working with Closing the Loop brings us a step closer to our goal.
 This partnership is one of the ways we help build a circular economy at Schiphol. - Denise Pronk, Sustainability Programme Manager Amsterdam Airport Schiphol

 Closing the Loop, via its reselling partners, gave the old phones a second life.
-By preventing 1.800 phones to become waste in Africa, Schiphol’s new phones were made waste free.
-One for One.
+By preventing 1.800 phones to become waste in Africa, Schiphol’s new phones were made waste-neutral.